neulab/ExplainaBoard/docs/task_kg_link_tail_prediction.md

 2. `True`: sort low-to-high; useful for e.g. the `"MeanRank"` metric.

 ### Customized Hits K
 The value of K in `Hits` metric could also be specified by users when needed.
-Below is an example of how to use this configuration while performing bucket sorting by bucket size:
+Below is an example of how to use this configuration while performing bucket sorting by the custom metric:

 ```python